agtomo/SGD-QMT/README.md

-# Variable ancilla-assisted selective and efficient quantum process tomography
+# Quantum measurement tomography with mini-batch stochastic gradient descent
-This repository contains the code to implement Variable ancilla-assisted selective and efficient quantum process tomography.
+This repository contains the code to implement Quantum measurement tomography with mini-batch stochastic gradient descent (SGD-QMT).

+The code is based on the paper: https://arxiv.org/pdf/2511.15682